8 Facts You Didn’t Know About ‘Steel Magnolias’

 3. Famous Actresses Were Signed On To Play Shelby

 Over 20 years after the film was made, it’s hard to think of anyone else playing Shelby other than Julia Roberts!
-At the time, she was a pretty unknown actress and before she auditioned, Meg Ryan (left), Winona Ryder (middle) and Laura Dern (right) were all attached to the role of Shelby.
+At the time, she was a pretty unknown actress and before she auditioned, Meg Ryan (left), Laura Dern (center), and Winona Ryder (right) were all attached to the role of Shelby.

 Just imagine any of them saying, “Pink is my signature color.”
 Nope!